 I urge you to let your creative writer come out to play.
 At the very least, use a thesaurus to shake things up.
 And for the love of God, stop assuming that Spell Check is the arbiter of all things grammatical.
 It’s a program that was made by fallible human beings, after all, and it gets things wrong as often as not.

-Like the way my weird mind works?
+Like this quirky little blog?
 Then you’ll enjoy my book! http://amzn.to/2mlPVh5